End of tenancy cleaning checklist

 • Dust off blinds, curtains and shades

-It’s quite common to forget to clear a drawer or cupboard that you don’t use often.
+Is the property furnished by the landlord?
+It’s not uncommon to forget a drawer or cupboard that isn’t used often.
 Always inspect each drawer, cupboard and shelf.

 • Clear drawers inside and out